 There are several bus stations scattered about but you’ll need to check in advance on the routes as it’s very confusing – take the name of where you’re going in Bengali or a recording to show to or play to drivers.

 There aren’t too many sights in Dhaka, but I recommend heading to the old town near the river port first of all.
-It’s very hectic down there and the river is very polluted but you can walk around the market, take an hour-long boat trip (500 taka) and visit the Ahsan Manzil museum (500 taka), also known as the pink palace and the seat of the Nawab of Dhaka.
+It’s very hectic down there and the river is very polluted but you can walk around the market.
+Then take an hour-long boat trip (500 taka) and visit the Ahsan Manzil museum (500 taka), also known as the pink palace and the seat of the Nawab of Dhaka.

 If you go east, you can visit the Mughal-era Lalbagh Fort (200 taka) and north of the Fort is the Bangladesh National Museum (100 taka) for an overview of the country’s history.
 The easiest way to see all the sights is by hiring a vehicle for the day but you will spend a few hours in traffic.